 French cold case: Arrests over 1984 killing of 4-year-old

-A cold case in France is heating up, with three new arrests this week over the 1984 killing of a 4-year-old boy named Gregory.
 The investigation has involved family rivalries, judicial bungling and 12,000 pieces of evidence - including about 2,000 anonymous letters - in the three decades since his corpse was pulled from a freezing river in eastern France.
+The Burgundy gendarme service and Dijon appeals court said in a statement that three people were arrested Wednesday.

 Discussions